Safe Use of Portable Heaters

 Safety Reminders

-- Keep heaters away from combustibles.
+- Keep heaters away from combustible materials.

-- Inspect cords and fuel lines.
+- Handle and store fuel safely.

 Ask the Crew